creadicted/postgress-full-text-search/README.md

 To set up the dataset:

 1. Download the dataset from the link above
-2. Place the `Articles.csv` file in the `.dataset` folder at the project root
+2. Place the `Articles.csv` file in the `./dataset` folder at the project root

 ## Getting Started